Arksine/moonraker/docs/configuration.md

     services Moonraker is allowed to manage and how to add additional services.

     Also not that systemd services are case sensitive.
-The `extension_name` in the section header and the value provided in the `managed_servies` option must match the case of the systemd unit file.
+The `extension_name` in the section header and the value provided in the `managed_services` option must match the case of the systemd unit file.

 #### Zip Application Configuration